Getting ready for your first lesson and wondering you have the right English horseback riding clothes?

 I could hardly sleep the night before my first lesson…

 I was around 6 or 7 at the time of my first lesson – I don’t remember exactly.
 But I do remember how I felt and that I must have checked my outfit and my boots and my helmet to make sure they were still there and ready for the next day at least 20 times.

 I was so nervous that something about what I had bought wouldn’t be appropriate.
 Would my breeches be too fancy?
 Should I wear jeans?
 No of course not – that’s silly!

 Would my boots not match the requirements?
 Would my t-shirt be good?
 Did I need a vest?
 Or a sweater?
 The questions just kept on coming.
 I just wanted everything to go perfectly!

 If you are anything like me, you are probably feeling the same way right now before your first lesson – anxious and too excited to sit still.

-But as you read through this article, you’ll get to know exactly what riding clothes you’ll need.
-You’ll also get a sense of what to expect during your first lesson.
+I also want to talk about what your first lesson will probably look like so you can get a sense of what to expect during your first lesson.
 And before you know it you’ll be stress-free and ready to go!

-Your First English Riding Lesson: What to Expect
+Your First English Horseback Riding Lesson: What to Expect

 You lessons will either be held in an indoor or outdoor training arena.
 This is a rectangular arena usually with a smoothened path around the edges from the horses.
 There is usually stools, poles, stands and other equipment in the middle or in a nearby room.